iremerdol/ceng327-group1/README.md

 browse for the input file (.mp3, .wav, .flac, .ogg)

 also browse for the output file for when the output is created

-A progress bar has been implemented to track the progress during the audio processing.
-Additionally, two new sounds have been added to the sample collection.
-The Sample Sound button now cycles through three sample sounds each time it is pressed.

-Added support for selecting and handling multiple audio formats